Gayathri-9390/SentimentAnalysis-ML/README.md

 ---

-📸 Screenshots
+📸 Screenshots:

 (Optional: Add a screenshot of your GUI here to showcase your interface)

 ---

-🖱️ Usage Example (CLI)
+🖱️ Usage Example (CLI):

 python src/predict.py
 Type reviews interactively.